Cedar-Plank Cool Ranch Doritos

 • Add the cheese slices.
 If desired, cover in a dome to help the cheese melt.

 • Toast the buns.
-Remove, add the patties and serve with plenty of the secret spicy sauce and desired toppings.
-Devour immediately.
+Remove, add the patties and serve topped with two pieces of the bacon and 2 tablespoons each of the guacamole.
+Add the onion and tomato if using.

 Notes